john-d-murphy/fomus/README.md

 If you are building on gentoo, you may need to put in a -ltinfo next to the -lcurses/-lncurses in the src/exe Makefile when building.
 Otherwise, a simple ./configure --prefix /home/user && make && make install should do the trick.

-THe below is kept for posterity.
+The below is kept for posterity.

 Huge thanks go to Virtualdog on the SCSynth forums for helping me get this up and running.